As an Amazon Associate I earn from qualifying purchases.

 When we first set it up, we didn’t have the label tray or the labels we like (we prefer rolls…), so we just set the stack of fan-fold labels directly on the desk and it pulled them through just fine.

 Is the Rollo perfect?
 No. Is it the value on the market?
 A resounding YES!
 It is cheaper to operate than nearly every other printer we looked at.
-We have put over 3,000 through this printer with no issues.
+In the past year, we have put over 3,000 labels through this printer with no issues.
 The way things are going, I won’t be surprised in our Rollo lasts another 10 years, but if it died tomorrow, I’d probably buy another one.